 It’s time to heal the healers by doing what always works in times of hardship: showing thanks.
 Hospitals can never say “thank you” enough.
 In fact, expressing gratitude can have far-reaching (and almost magical) effects.
 It bolsters spirits and tells people their sacrifices have been noticed and appreciated.

-Of course, wanting to showcase gratitude during National Nurses Week is one thing.
+Of course, wanting to showcase gratitude is one thing.
 Coming up with simple, powerful ways to do it is another.
 Below are some simple, cost-effective ways to show nurses some well-deserved gratitude — no matter your schedule:

 1. Ask patients (and the community) to thank nursing staff.
 Employer-to-employee gratitude matters.
 As such, hospitals might want to create a heartfelt internal video thanking healthcare staff.
 Regardless, nurses appreciate receiving notes of thanks from others, too.
 That includes patients and community members they interact with daily.

-During National Nurses Week, encourage patients to write thank-you notes and cards for nurses.
-Make notecards available to streamline the process, and offer construction paper and crayons for little ones.
+Encourage patients to write thank-you notes and cards for nurses.
+Make notecards available to streamline the process and offer construction paper and crayons for little ones.
 The notes they receive will go a long way.